Keep eye on security even as world helps Afghanistan rebuild: PM Lee

 PM Lee was speaking virtually at the Group of 20 (G-20) Extraordinary Leaders' Meeting on Afghanistan, which focused on topics such as humanitarian aid and security, following the United States' military withdrawal from the country.

-Leaders of the world's major economies, including US President Joe Biden, attended the meeting on Tuesday night.
+Leaders of the world's major economies, including US President Joe Biden, attended the meeting yesterday night.
 It was held days after the US concluded its first face-to-face talks with the Taliban over the weekend.

+Mr Biden announced in April that US troops would begin their withdrawal in May, with Taliban fighters launching a series of attacks in the following months.

-In his speech, PM Lee recounted how Singapore discovered a terrorist group - Jemaah Islamiyah - with a common ideology and direct links to Al-Qaeda in Afghanistan, right after the Sept 11, 2001 attacks.
+In his speech, PM Lee recounted how Singapore discovered a terrorist group - Jemaah Islamiah - with a common ideology with and direct links to Al-Qaeda in Afghanistan, right after the 9/11 attacks.

 The group had been planning multiple truck bomb attacks on targets in Singapore.